-The embankment curb is constructed of concrete, as shown on the plans and the standard drawings.
-Its purpose is to contain and direct the run-off water from the pavement surface so that it may be removed from the roadway at selected locations by means of spillways or down-drains.
+Embankment curb is constructed of concrete, as shown on the plans and the standard drawings.
+Its purpose is to contain the run-off water from the pavement surface so that it may be removed from the roadway at selected locations by means of spillways or down-drains.